cs3org/reva/changelog/unreleased/fix-plugins-go1.21.md

-Bugfix: Fix plugin's registration when reva is build with version 1.21
+Bugfix: Fix plugin's registration when reva is built with version 1.21

 With go 1.21 the logic for package initialization has changed, and the plugins were failing in the registration.